hpdobrica/digital-garden-public/Liskov Substitution Principle.md

 - Dog can't have any additional output checks on inherited methods (cant weaken postconditions)
 - Dog can't throw any new exceptions in inherited methods

+If our `Dog` can't fulfil these rules, we should probably not make it inherit from `Animal`.
+See [[Should I be inheriting from this type?]].

 -----

 Status: #💡